 On August 14, 2008, the Company entered into a \$210 million asset-based revolving credit facility that provides funding based on a borrowing base calculation that includes accounts receivable and inventory.
 The facility matures in August 2011 and bears interest at LIBOR plus a spread ranging from 225 basis points to 275 basis points, based on a fixed charge coverage ratio.
-At January 31, 2010, the rate was set at LIBOR plus 275 basis points.
-In addition to the fixed charge coverage ratio, the revolving credit facility included a leverage ratio requirement, a minimum receivables cash recovery percentage requirement, a net capital expenditures limit and combined portfolio performance covenants.
-In February 2010, the Company completed amendments to the credit facility that revised the covenant requirements as of January 31, 2010, and revised certain future covenant requirements, including replacing the leverage ratio requirement with a liabilities to tangible net worth requirement.
+At January 31, 2010, the rate was set at LIBOR plus 275 basis points, based on a fixed charge coverage ratio.
+At January 31, 2010, the rate was set at LIBOR plus 275 basis points, based on a fixed charge coverage ratio requirement, a minimum receivables cash recovery percentage requirement, a net capital expenditures limit and combined portfolio performance covenants.
+In February 2010, the Company completed amendments to the credit facility that revised the covenant requirements as of January 31, 2010, and rev ised certain future covenant requirements, including replacing the leverage ratio requirement with a liabilities to tangible net worth requirement.
 The revised covenant calculations include both the operating results and assets and liabilities of the Company and the Company's QSPE, effective January 31, 2010, for all financial covenant calculations.
 Additionally, in connection with the amendment, the interest rate was raised to LIBOR plus a spread ranging from 325 basis point to 375 basis points.
 The Company was in compliance with the requirements of the agreement, as amended, as of January 31, 2010, and, based on current facts and circumstances, expects to be in compliance through fiscal 2011.
 However, any repayment requirement or acceleration of amounts owed as a result of violation of any covenants could have a material adverse affect on the business operations of the Company.
 Additionally, the revolving credit facility restricts the amount of dividends the Company can pay.
 The revolving facility is secured by the assets of the Company not otherwise encumbered.